 Currently, I am teaching career-readiness, political science, and student success to traditional college students.
-I am, also, using my years of political experience to collaborate with political leadership in promoting initiatives that will prepare students for specialized careers.
-My goal is to work with public, private, and political stakeholders in producing a new generation of diverse successful professionals, leaders, and entrepreneurs in STEAM careers.
-In other words, expand STEAM-based CTE curriculum and programs so that our youth and young adults can build knowledge, experience, and network.
+I intend to combine my political, career pathway, and economic development experience to collaborate with public and private partners.
+My goal is to work with stakeholders in producing a new generation of diverse, innovative, as well as, wealth-building professionals, leaders, and entrepreneurs in STEAM careers.
+In other words, expand STEAM-based CTE curriculum, work-based learning, and mentor programs so that our youth and young adults can build knowledge, experience, and network.
+Most importantly, I intend to work with economic development professionals to increase representation in this field.
+At the same time, promote expansion of small businesses and cultural districts with the use of talent from underrepresented background.

 I earned a Bachelors in Business Administration from Georgia State University and a Masters of Public Administration from University of Baltimore.